ApryseSDK/pdftron-react-native/DocHome.md

 Starting with version 3.0.0, PDFTron React Native provides support for TypeScript!

 For TypeScript users, type information is automatically provided while coding.
-They can also be found in our [TypeScript source files](https://github.com/PDFTron/pdftron-react-native/tree/master/src).
+Exact type aliases and constants used in our custom typings can also be found in our [TypeScript source files](https://github.com/PDFTron/pdftron-react-native/tree/master/src).

 The typings used in these API docs will be described using normal JavaScript types.